-In How is Negative Space Helpful for Designers and Artists?
+In What are the Benefits of Negative Space for Designers and Artists?
 I explained the trick of negative space.
 In this article, I will explain how designers use optical illusions.

-Sometimes the used technique requires adjustments that may not be optical illusions in the usual meaning but are necessary anyhow.
-I’ll give an example of that as well.
+Some techniques require adjustments that might not be optical illusions in the usual sense but are nonetheless necessary.
+I will give an example of that as well.

 Table of Contents